 OhioMHAS leadership elected to focus on several core principles in the application, including: medication-assisted treatment; prevention; Screening, Brief Intervention and Referral to Treatment (SBIRT); recovery supports; workforce development; and addressing secondary trauma among first responders (law enforcement, EMTs, fire personnel, etc.) Stakeholder input was solicited and received via a survey and webinar.
-Information on the progress of Ohio's application will be featured on this page.

 These documents represent what was sent in the application packet on Feb.
 17, 2017.
 They have not been approved so are not final.